master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 * twitter: @master_q
 * web: http://www.masterq.net/
-* I had met my wife with Debian.
+* I am a Debian Maintainer.
 * I am a Haskell NINJA.
 * (NINJA:=No Income No Job or Asset)

 # Do you like Haskell?
 ![background](haskell.png)

 * Do you like Haskell?
-Of course!
+YES!
 * Do you like Hackages?
-Of course!
+YES!
 * Do you like Hoogle?
-Of course!
+YES!
 * Do you like Cabal? ............. no ...

 You know, Cabal has many problems.....